kensanata/just-halberds/Knives.md

 fail.
-Players announce what they want their characters to achieve, you clarify the intent and indicate what a successful outcome would entail, you warn them about consequences of failure, you suggest the attribute and the skill and whether to roll two or three dice.
+Players announce what they want their characters to achieve, you clarify the intent and indicate what a successful outcome would entail, you warn them about consequences of failure, you suggest the attribute and the talent and whether to roll two or three dice.
 If the players accept, they pick up the dice and roll.

 Once we know about success or failure, and having established the